Free tool

 Pick a situation below.
 You can use the examples as written or fill in the optional fields to make them more specific before copying.

 If the amount came from one shared bill, use the Split Expense Calculator first so your reminder is based on a clear number.
+If the amount is not clear yet, first use the roommate splitting guide or the Roommate Bill Split Calculator, then copy a message once the balance is known.

 Showing 22 examples